gr-grey/proto1/_posts/2023-04-28-learning-rfdiffusion.md

 The the model is trained to "generate" an image with a lot more information and recover (imagine) details from an initial noisy state with few information/ mostly noise.

 In the image prompt example, DALL-E2 first converts the text into a sequence of tokens using a language model; then uses the tokens to generate an initial image based on the text input.
-This initial image is then fed to the diffusion model to, where it gets gradually refined and improved, yielding a high-quality images that matches the input text.
+This initial image is then fed to the diffusion model, where it gets gradually refined and improved, yielding a high-quality images that matches the input text.

 ## RFdiffusion: diffusion model to generate protein backbones